freedomlayer/offset_docs/doc/docs/source/inflation.rst

 TODO: Add an image, possibly inflation chart of US dollar.

 How can the value of the currency be measured?
-One way to do it is to track, over a long period of time, how much it costs to buy an [average basket of goods](https://en.wikipedia.org/wiki/Consumer_price_index), and see how it changes over time.
+One way to do it is to track, over a long period of time, how much it costs to buy an `average basket of goods`_, and see how it changes over time.
 We deduce that money loses its value over time, if the price of goods generally increases over time.

 Money depreciation is not special to US dollars.
 People in most countries of the world experience a similar phenomenon.
 Money depreciates in value as time passes.
-This phenomenon is called [inflation](https://en.wikipedia.org/wiki/Inflation).
+This phenomenon is called inflation_.

 Control over money supply